szstonelee/gointernal/scheduler.md

 e.g. 5

-From e.g. 2, a Go routine call sleep().
+Supposed from e.g. 2, a Go routine call sleep().
 No more user-code thread will be created.
-The sleep() Goroutine will be moved out to a special queue (accurately, a min-heep) which is for the timer event and be taken care by the Go runtime.
+The sleep() Goroutine will be moved out to a special queue (accurately, a min-heap data structure for timer events) which is for the timer event and be taken care by the Go runtime.

 ## Test Environment for Go 1.12.9